 5.1 Organization

 EMAT is organized to ensure a timely response to requests for assistance made by local emergency management directors.
 Local emergency management directors in need of EMAT assistance will make the request through GEMA-HS utilizing WEBEOC, contacting their GEMA Field Coordinator, or directly calling GEMA by phone.
-EMAG will distribute the EMAT request form to local emergency management directors to provide as much information as possible to EMAT leadership which will then be passed to EMAT members being deployed.
+EMAG will distribute the EMAT request form to local emergency management directors to provide as much information as possible to EMAT leadership which will then be passed to EMAT members before being deployed.

 Figure 5.1 EMAT Organization